Welcome to SEC Country’s daily Arkansas Razorbacks recruiting notebook. In this edition, we discuss camp dates and New Orleans recruiting.

 - June 16: Kicking academy for grades 7-12 and night camp 3 for grades 9-12.

 This list of camp dates should make it easier to get some of the top recruiting targets on campus.
-For instance, if a quarterback target can’t make it June 3, they still would have four other potential camp dates later in the month to get on campus.
+For instance, if a quarterback target can’t make it June 3, he still would have four other potential camp dates later in the month to get on campus.

 Additionally, the Hogs will host a junior camp June 8 and youth camp June 9.
 Registration for all the camps begins April 1.